Some Reasons Why Dehumidifier Running but Not Collecting Water

 Normal Running Time

-How long should a dehumidifier run normally and properly?
+How long should a dehumidifier run typically and adequately?
 Keep in mind that it shouldn’t run non-stop.
-The machine should be running from 8 hours a day to 12 hours, max.
-However, if the machine is able to perform well and you can get the desired humidity level, it may only need to run for several hours – not up to 12 hours window.
+The machine should run from 8 hours a day to 12 hours, max.
+However, if the machine can perform well and you can get the desired humidity level, it may only need to run for several hours – not up to 12 12-hour window.
 If you want your machine to perform well and last for a longer time, it shouldn’t operate 24/7.

 Read also: Why is My Portable AC Producing so Much Water?